 And there are other metering tricks possible (called technique).
 Say the subject is sitting in the shade under a tree with very bright background, or is indoors with their back to a bright window.
 In those cases, our camera meter mostly sees the bright sunshine background behind the subject.
 It does not understand that the background is not our subject.
 It exposes for the bright sunlight, and the picture of the subject comes out very dark.
-Spot metering can help then, or faster, we can just aim the camera down lower, maybe as far down as their feet, specifically down enough to exclude the bright background, and then meter there.
+Spot metering can help then, or faster, we can just aim the camera down lower, maybe as far down as to focus on their feet, specifically down enough to exclude the bright background, and then meter there.
 The light level is often about the same lower there, and the subject distance is essentially the same there (our brain is a great tool to evaluate situations), but this view specifically omits the bright problem outside.
-Half press the shutter, and hold to lock this reading (locks metering and focus), then raise camera to reframe, and the final shutter click will use that locked meter setting for this subject (for shutter half press to lock exposure, Nikons may need one of the AE-L Exposure Lock options to do this, menu C1 on some).
-Result will be greatly better than ignoring it, normally it is great.
-But if you instead also want to maintain the exposure of the bright outside, then you meter on that, and will need to use fill flash, to equalize things.
+Half press the shutter, and hold to lock this reading (locks metering and focus), then raise camera to reframe, and the final shutter click will use that locked meter setting for this subject (Nikon AE-L Exposure Lock options can interfere or modify this method - menu C1 on some).
+But this new result will be greatly better than ignoring it, normally it is very satisfactory.
+If you instead also want to maintain the exposure of the bright outside, then you meter on that, and will need to use fill flash, to equalize things.

 Old timers all understand this.
 Novices imagine their fancy modern camera ought to understand it too, but this blind faith will be disappointed.
 Instead, it all works as mentioned above.
 The meter is a helpful guide indeed, but just watch, and always do what you see you need to do.
 Sometimes it can be too big a job for a dumb computer, but the human brain can always help.